MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/deploy-ama-policy.md

 1. Select the DCR to apply to your ARM template to view its overview.

-1. Select **Resources** to view a list of resources (such as Arc-enabled VMs) assigned to the DCR.
+1. Select **Resources** to view a list of resources, such as Arc-enabled VMs, assigned to the DCR.
 To add more resources, select *Add**.
-(You'll need to add resources if you created a new DCR.)
+If you created a new DCR, you'll need to add resources.

 1. Select **Overview**, then select **JSON View** to view the JSON code for the DCR: